labordynamicsinstitute/replicability-training/jira-supervisor-notes.md

     - edit subject line to prepend "[AEAREP-ZZ]" (where ZZ is the issue number, and the square brackets are part of the text), and forward the message to the AEA Data Editor queue address.
     - edit the JIRA issue itself, and add the "openICPSR" number to the relevant field.
     - Also add the URL included in the email to data provenance
     - Do some basic checks on openICPSR repository.
-Sample email (delete lines not relevant prior to sending via the Communication Log:
+Sample email (delete lines not relevant prior to sending via the Communication Log.
+Alternatively, this can be added to the REPLICATION.md to provide information only once to researchers.
 ```
 after a quick initial review of this deposit within the AEA Repository, please make the following adjustments:
     - Manuscript Number should be entered into the appropriate field (under "Scope")